FreedomIntelligence/ApolloMoE/README.md

    <details><summary>Click to expand</summary>

-   We take Gemma-2b as example
+   We take Apollo2-7B or Apollo-MoE-0.5B as example
    1. Download Dataset for project:

       ```
       bash 0.download_data.sh
       ```

-   2. Prepare test and dev for specific model:
+   2. Prepare test and dev data for specific model:

-      - Create test data for with special token, you can use ./util/check.ipynb to check models' special tokens
+      - Create test data for with special token

        ```
        bash 1.data_process_test&dev.sh